wrayjustin/yaids/README.md

 `2020-12-20 01:01:01 - Metasploit_Download [$s1:0x42:3] {GET /metasploitframework-latest.msi} [171:171/171] (ETH/IP/TCP) 10:00:00:00:00:B3 > 10:00:00:00:00:F7 - 198.51.100.12:41309 > 203.0.113.37:80`

 ### Rules
-YAIDS supports any Yara-compatable rule, including enabled and properly modules.
+YAIDS supports any Yara-compatable rule, including enabled and properly configured modules.

 For convinenve, YAIDS also provides a "drop-in" replacement for `yara` (the Yara Rules Compiler).
 In addition to some feature enhancements, `yaidsc` sets "external" variables for various packet offsets.

+You can learn more about writing Yara rules from the Yara documentation: [Writing Yara Rules](https://yara.readthedocs.io/en/stable/writingrules.html).

 #### yaidsc
 `yaidsc` is a drop-in replacement for `yarac` using an identical syntax.
 If needed, you can also pass